First Tinder Date UK: The Ultimate Guide to Ideas, Safety & Etiquette

 - Have a pre-date ritual: A quick workout, listening to a hype playlist, or a brief chat with a mate can work wonders.

-- Reframe your mindset: It's not an interview; it's just a chat to see if you get on.
+- Reframe your mindset: Think of it not as an interview, but as a simple chat to see if you get on.
 The stakes are low.

 - Focus outwards: Instead of worrying about what you'll say, focus on being curious about them.